Health Information MANAGEMENT Technology

 Additional Requirements: A Criminal background check and drug toxicology may be required for Internship/Externship and/or Employer.
 Results will affect employment options and will need to be discussed with your advisor.

-PROGRAM FINAL EXIT POINT: Health Information Technology, Associate of Applied Science.
+PROGRAM FINAL EXIT POINT: Health Information Management Technology, Associate of Applied Science.